Ying-lenny/WebAppDev2-Assignment1/README.md

 > Clicking a card causes the display of that movie's details.

 ![][reviewLink]
->Clicking the 'Full Review' for a review extract will display the full text of the review
+> Clicking the 'Full Review' for a review extract will display the full text of the review

+![][peopleCardLink]
+> Clicking a card causes the display of that actor's details.

+![][peopleMenuLink]
+> Clicking a link on the meny causes changes the page to display that list of actors.

+![][movieMenuLink]
+> Clicking a link on the meny causes changes the page to display that list of movies.

-## Independent learning (If relevant).
+## Independent learning.

 Added a customer dropdown display menu system using react bootstrap.
 Link referenced below